ctnava/rxtechnotes/math/ii_days_supply.md

-# 📘 Appendix II: Calculating Days Supply
+# 📘 Calculating Days Supply

 The Days Supply refers to how long a prescription will last based on the quantity dispensed and the prescribed dosing instructions.
 This is used by insurers to determine refill eligibility during adjudication.